johatfie/gateway-server/README.md

 - Uses RabbitMQ to receive configuration updates from the config server.
 - Registers itself with the Netflix-Eureka service discovery service
 - Logging is handled by an ElasticSearch Logstash Kibana (ELK) stack
-- Zipkin is used for tracing metrics
+- Zipkin is used for visualizing user transactions across multiple services